freeCodeCamp/freeCodeCamp/guide/english/css/css3-flexible-box/index.md

 Both of these are great resources by Ohans Emmanuel.

-Yet another great visual guide that is in-depth but easy to follow can be found in <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/" target="_blank" rel="nofolow"> A Guide to Flexbox</a> by <a href="https://css-tricks.com" target="_blank" rel="nofolow">CSS-Tricks</a>
+Yet another great visual guide that is in-depth but easy to follow can be found in <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/" target="_blank" rel="nofollow"> A Guide to Flexbox</a> by <a href="https://css-tricks.com" target="_blank" rel="nofolow">CSS-Tricks</a>

 ### Sources